By Belle Ogrodowski

 The over and over and over’s.
 The phone calls from jail and the hospital.
 The countless “I’m sorry’s.”
 The lost hope.
 For some reason families tend to have more hope for the addict than the addict has for their own self.
 I can tell you, being the addict, I didn’t understand the impact my actions and lifestyle had on my family.

 I knew I put them through pain—the endless tears and excessive begging from my mother was the most painful thing.
 Hurting her, witnessing her cry hysterically, telling me that she hates me and that I ruined our relationship.
+And their pain comes from both loving us, but also not really knowing what addiction feels like.
 But nevertheless, I persisted…and not in the good way.

 I think that the pain our the loved ones feel is far worse than the pain we feel.
 We then drown our pain in a bottle of alcohol, blacking out those horrific moments.
 But they don’t, they can’t.
 They feel them to their deepest core— they live through them every moment, they go to work with no sleep, and they try and pretend they are okay.
 They are not.
 Their fear is that you may not wake up the next morning and that an unanswered phone call could mean they’ve lost you forever… it’s crippling.